Screen Time

 |---|---|---|

-Credits are capped at 90 minutes per day.
+The presets are French because the family is, and homework pays more than chores because the incentives should.
+Credits cap at 90 minutes per day.
 They accumulate via POST /screen/credit and are consumed via POST /screen/credit/redeem.
 Unused credits do not roll over.
 This is a parental control system, not a loyalty program.

 Guest Device Handling